microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Reset-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfigurationToDefaultSetting.md

 # Reset-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfigurationToDefaultSetting

 ## SYNOPSIS
-Reset the cross-tenant access policy template with inbound and outbound partner configuration settings for a multi-tenant organization to the default values.
+Reset the cross-tenant access policy template with inbound and outbound partner configuration settings for a multitenant organization to the default values.
-In its reset state, the template has no impact on partner configuration settings, other than that an unconfigured partner configuration is created if needed, for every multi-tenant organization tenant.
+In its reset state, the template has no impact on partner configuration settings, other than that an unconfigured partner configuration is created if needed, for every multitenant organization tenant.
+This API is available in the following national cloud deployments.

 ## SYNTAX